ArdWang/NEWCONCEPTENGLISH2/README.md

 #### Lesson 95 A fantasy

 While the Ambassador of Escalopia was in his office, university students set the basement of the Embassy on fire.
 When the Ambassador went to investigate, a men called Horst amied a fire extinguisher at him beceuse the thought that the Ambassador's hat which had been made when someone fired a shot, thought his office window.
 The Ambassador was lucky for he was not wearing it at the time.

+#### Lesson 96 The dead return

+The Japanese annual Festival for the Dead is a cheerful occasion, for the dead are said to return home.
+Not only is food laid out for them, but lanterns are lit to guide them as well while people dance and sing all night.
+The uneaten food is thrown into the sea or a river the next morning.
+In some places, the lanterns are placed on the sea.
+People watch from the shore as the lanterns drift out of sight.